Baking Hermann

 What is Tembleque?

 Tembleque is a traditional Puerto Rican coconut pudding known for its smooth, creamy texture and delicate coconut flavor.
-The name “tembleque” means “wiggly” in Spanish, which does a good job of describing the texture, but doesn’t do justice to the velvety and creamy consistency of the dessert.
-Made primarily from coconut milk, sugar, and cornstarch, this vegan-friendly dessert is a Puerto Rican favorite, especially around Christmas, bringing the island’s tropical flavors to family gatherings.
+The name “tembleque” means “wiggly” in Spanish, which captures its texture but doesn’t fully convey the velvety, creamy consistency of this dessert.
+Made primarily from coconut milk, sugar, and cornstarch, this vegan-friendly coconut pudding is a favorite in Puerto Rico, especially around Christmas, bringing tropical flavors to family gatherings.

 History of Puerto Rican Tembleque

-Tembleque has a rich history in Puerto Rican culture, with roots dating back to colonial times when coconut was widely used in coastal regions.
-Influenced by Spanish culinary traditions, Tembleque became a holiday favorite.
+Tembleque, a beloved Puerto Rican coconut pudding, has a rich history in Puerto Rican culture, with roots dating back to colonial times when coconut was widely used in coastal regions.
+Influenced by Spanish culinary traditions, this coconut pudding became a holiday favorite.
 Its rich coconut taste and silky texture symbolize Puerto Rican hospitality, with the dessert being a staple at Christmas gatherings and family celebrations across the island.

 Ingredients You’ll Need & How to Substitute